|Type of Degree||Master of Arts|

 - Advanced Topics in Clinical Mental Health Counseling

 The curriculum is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which evaluates counseling programs nationwide.
 Many states require you to earn a master’s degree from a CACREP-accredited program as part of the counselor licensure process.
+Northwestern University is also ranked a Top 10 university by US news.

 Note: Courses and course sequence are subject to change.